forestcontact/message-in-a-bottle/README.md

 signal-cli -u $number addDevice --uri $(./getqr.sh)
 ```

+If you don't care about docker and want desktop without a phone, try using the script above.
+Note that the captcha redirect will be overwritten whenever you update desktop.

 To run desktop in docker with getqr.sh (but signal-cli outside), use run.sh.
 Pick a name for the saved image, and use `docker commit $(docker ps --latest --quiet) secondsignal:latest`, replacing "secondsignal" with the name you want to use for this account, to freeze it when you're done, so that you can keep your session state and keys

 If you just want to run desktop in docker but don't care about signal, try only-desktop.Dockerfile.

-If you don't care about docker and want desktop without a phone, try using the script above.
+If you want to use testnet, try testnet.Dockerfile

 Stay tuned for getting verification codes automatically and additional ways to package primary signal devices (desktop in chroots, automated compiling of .apks with different IDs, shelter(?))